International Natural Sciences Tournament

 Short Rules

 The Tournament consists of Extramural round (online) and Grand final (offline).
 To participate in the Grand final, participants need to qualify in the Extramural round.
 The Extramural round problems are available on the website, where participants have to register and upload their solutions.
 You can also assess Grand final through Qualifying rounds.
-This year tournament includes:
+This year tournament includes Qualifying round:

 The Grand final consists of a number of cycles.
 A cycle is a complete set of 3 or 4 challenges in one section depending on a number of teams in the section.
 A challenge is a sequence of actions in discussing a single problem.
 Three teams take part in a challenge: the reporting team, the opposing team and the reviewing team.
 During the challenge, participants are prohibited from using any information sources (literature, laptops, tablets, e-books, mobile phones, etc.).
 In one cycle, every team acts once as a Speaker, once as an Opponent, and once as a Reviewer.
 Participants should be creative, confident and be able to uphold their variants of solving industrial problems to others.
 The scheme of the Grand final is presented below.